• "...the incredible effort you and your talented staff put forth in the chair for His Holiness Pope John Paul II ...was well beyond our expectations"

 Further information on hand carved architectural reproduction.

-The Gothic style is often used in hand carved screens and furniture.
+The Gothic style is often used in hand carved screens and hand carved furniture.

 Gothic mouldings and Gothic appliques.